EWeek

 eWeek (Enterprise Newsweekly, stylized as eWEEK), formerly PCWeek, is a technology and business magazine.
-Previously owned by Ziff Davis, then sold to QuinStreet.
-Nashville, Tennessee marketing company TechnologyAdvice acquired eWeek in 2020.
+It was owned by Ziff Davis until 2012, then by QuinStreet, then in 2020 it was sold again to TechnologyAdvice, a Nashville, Tennessee marketing company.

 The print edition ceased in 2012, "and eWeek became an all-digital publication"), at which time Quinstreet acquired the magazine from Internet company Ziff Davis, along with Baseline.com, ChannelInsider.com, CIOInsight.com, and WebBuyersGuide.com.

 eWeek was started under the name PCWeek on Feb.
 28, 1984.
 The magazine was called PCWeek until 2000, during which time it covered the rise of business computing in America; as eWeek, it increased its online presence and covers more kinds of worldwide technologies.